What Is Mass Formation Psychosis?

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Updated July 4, 2024by BetterHelp Editorial Team
+Updated October 17, 2024by BetterHelp Editorial Team

 In general, "mass formation psychosis" isn't an established mental health or social psychology term.
-The American Psychological Association refers to it as "a bogus theory that lacks evidence — or even recognition by scientists."
-The term may be meant to describe mass psychogenic illness, or psychotic symptoms seen in groups of people, but it isn't necessarily rooted in research.
+The American Psychological Association refers to mass formation psychosis as "a bogus theory that lacks evidence — or even recognition by scientists."
+The term may be meant to describe mass psychogenic illness, or psychotic symptoms seen in groups of people, but this isn't necessarily rooted in research.
 Although mass formation psychosis can be considered a widely debunked theory, other types of mass psychological symptoms, such as groupthink and mass hysteria, tend to be recognized as legitimate by professionals.
 If your mental health has been impacted by any of these phenomena, working with a licensed therapist could be beneficial.

 An elderly woman in a green shirt sits on the edge of her bed with her cane and gazes sadly out of the window infront of her.